Ornate hawk-eagle: Interspecies relations

-Other eagle-like forest raptors such as solitary eagles (Buteogallus solitarius), whose mountainous range (similar to the black-and-chestnut) barely abuts the altitudinal range with ornate hawk-eagle, have strongly different dietary preferences (e.g., snakes) while other Buteogallus species tend to be much more aquatically based both in diet and habitat preferences.Seminario, Y., Phillips, R., & Curti, M. (2011).
-Observations of the Post-fledging Behavior and Prey of the Solitary Eagle (Harpyhaliaetus solitarius).
-Journal of Raptor Research, 45(3), 261-265.
+Other eagle-like forest raptors such as solitary eagles (Buteogallus solitarius), whose mountainous range (similar to the black-and-chestnut) barely abuts the altitudinal range with ornate hawk-eagle, have strongly different dietary preferences (e.g., snakes) while other Buteogallus species tend to be much more aquatically based both in diet and habitat preferences.
 Overlap in the prey spectrum is known with both crested and harpy eagles, but dietary preferences differ considerably.
-In the harpy eagle, preferred prey are sloths (which have never been known to fall prey to ornate hawk-eagles) and larger sized New World monkeys.Aguiar-Silva, F. H., Sanaiotti, T. M., & Luz, B. B. (2014).
-Food habits of the Harpy Eagle, a top predator from the Amazonian rainforest canopy.
-Journal of Raptor Research, 48(1), 24-36.
+In the harpy eagle, preferred prey are sloths (which have never been known to fall prey to ornate hawk-eagles) and larger sized New World monkeys.
 Meanwhile, the crested eagle seems to prefer intermediately sized mammals, including monkeys mostly between tamarin and capuchin monkey-sized, but to also seemingly take prey of more varied classes than other lowland forest eagles.